Trois valses romantiques

 The Trois valses romantiques (Three Romantic Waltzes) are a set of three pieces for two pianos by Emmanuel Chabrier.

 History

 Chabrier began the composition in mid 1880, completing the first two; the third was not completed until the summer of 1883.
-Chabrier wrote his friend Paul Lacome that he was damned if he knew why he was writing them, as the Enochs (his publishers) will find them too long, too difficult; but that he thought they might sell well, particularly to young ladies who play the piano seriously.
+Chabrier wrote his friend Paul Lacôme that he was damned if he knew why he was writing them, as the Enochs (his publishers) will find them too long, too difficult; but that he thought they might sell well, particularly to young ladies who play the piano seriously.
 Myers notes the considerable demands made on players’ technique.

-To inform his publisher Georges Costallat that he had finally managed to finish the third waltz, on 3 September 1883 he wrote an acrostic postcard, thus:
+To inform his publisher Georges Costallat that he had finally managed to finish the third waltz, on 3 September 1883 he wrote a charade postcard, thus: